Go Back

 Instructions

-• While the sauce is simmering, sterilize your canning jars by boiling them in hot water or running them through the dishwasher.
-Keep the jars warm until ready to fill.
+• While the sauce is simmering or blending, sterilize your canning jars and lids by boiling them in water for 10 minutes.
+Keep the jars warm until ready to fill to prevent breakage when hot sauce is added.

 Notes